gaseri/website/docs/en/index.md

 (This page is also available [in Croatian](../hr/index.md).)

-**Computer Networks, Parallelization, and Simulation Laboratory** (CNPSLab, local name: *Laboratorij za računalne mreže, paralelizaciju i simulaciju*) is a research, development, and teaching unit at [University of Rijeka](https://www.uniri.hr/) [Department of Informatics](https://www.inf.uniri.hr/).
-Founded in April 2008. as Computer Networks Laboratory (local name: *Laboratorij za računalne mreže*), the Lab's name has been updated with the expansion of scientific and educational interests.
+**Group for Applications and Services on Exascale Research Infrastructure** (hrv. *Grupa za aplikacije i usluge na eksaskalarnoj istraživačkoj infrastrukturi*, abbr.
+GASERI) is a research, development, and teaching unit at [University of Rijeka](https://www.uniri.hr/) [Department of Informatics](https://www.inf.uniri.hr/) built on the legacy of Computer Networks, Parallelization, and Simulation Laboratory (hrv. *Laboratorij za računalne mreže, paralelizaciju i simulaciju*, abbr.
+CNPSLab) and Computer Networks Laboratory (hrv. *Laboratorij za računalne mreže*, abbr.
+CNLab).

-Specifically, we are interested in computational science and high performance computing using open source software and hardware as as much as possible.
+## Scientific and professional interests

-Generally, our goal is to do better science the open source way; science is inherently open and should be kept so.
-The open source way includes open file formats, open source software, open source hardware, defensive patent licensing, and open access publication.
+We are generally interested in scientific software development, high-performance computers, cloud computing, and the use of free open-source software in the development of applications and services for supercomputers and cloud platforms.
+We are specifically interested in the application of exascale computing to solve problems in computational biochemistry and related fields.

-**The page is under construction as of mid-2017.** More details will be added at a later time, including the content salvaged from the previous website.
+In principle, our goal is to do better science in an [open-source way](https://www.theopensourceway.org/); science is essentially open and should remain so.
+The open-source way includes [open file formats](http://www.linfo.org/free_file_format.html), [free and open-source software](https://www.gnu.org/philosophy/free-sw.html), [open hardware](https://opensource.com/resources/what-open-hardware), [defensive patent licensing](https://www.defensivepatentlicense.org/), and [open access to published work](https://www.openaccess.nl/en/what-is-open-access).